miquido/validoctor/README.md

-Validoctor is an all-purpose data validator for backend java projects.
+Validoctor is an all-purpose data validator for backend java and kotlin projects.
 It performs validation basing on rules passed along with object to be validated.
 It can operate depending on several traits and on various kinds of rules in an effort to cater to specific needs of all projects.
+Specially designed for simple validation of complex structures.

+# Motivation
+Validoctor is a tool that allows defining and performing validations in a clean, simple, deterministic, zero-magic way.
+Key features:
+* validation rules clearly defined and well separated from model objects themselves, imposing no restrictions upon their structure and allowing you to keep them clean
+* no generated code nor annotation processing involved for simple, understandable and readable validation process
+* concise API and rich collection of predefined rules make even the most complex validations require little code
+* flexible, configurable and extensible - its quick and easy to define custom validations and alter Validoctor's behavior
+* readable and useful error reports, ready to be propagated back to clients as they are
+* full control over validation process - call it when you want, run it on whatever number of threads, split it into several steps if you feel like it, process results however you want

 # Getting started
 To add validoctor to your project: